Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/SAG/SAG-ts.md

 We would like to thank the XRPL Foundation ([https://xrpl.org/](https://xrpl.org/)) for their support and funding, which have allowed this audited library to be developed for the benefit of many.

-## Audit

-The audit of this library was conducted by CryptoExperts ([https://www.cryptoexperts.com/](https://www.cryptoexperts.com/)) on March 13th, 2024.
-All vulnerabilities identified during the audit have been fixed under the supervision of CryptoExperts.

-The audit report is available here: [Audit Report](https://github.com/Cypher-Laboratory/Alice-s-Ring/blob/main/packages/sag-ts/AUDIT_REPORT.pdf).

 ## Contribution Guidelines

 We welcome contributions to improve and extend the functionality of the SAG-ts library.
-Feel free to open issues, suggest enhancements, or submit pull requests on our [GitHub repository](https://github.com/cypher-laboratory/alices-ring-sag).
+Feel free to open issues, suggest enhancements, or submit pull requests on our [GitHub repository](https://github.com/Cypher-Laboratory/Alice-s-Ring).

 ---